New Study Shows CMP Transmission Project Would Not Reduce Climate-changing Carbon Pollution

 The transmission line could also harm our in-state renewable energy industry, including wind and solar, by reducing demand, creating new congestion on our electricity transmission system, and increasing the cost for these projects to connect to the grid and make it impossible to determine the true climate impact from this project.
 However, we know the transmission line would harm wildlife, fisheries, recreational resources, and clean water.

 What are the Environmental and Climate Concerns of CMP's Proposed Transmission Line?

 NRCM opposes this project because of significant concerns about the environmental impact of the transmission line combined with the potential that the project will provide no reductions in climate-changing emissions and might harm local renewable energy development.
 NRCM is also very concerned about statements from the LePage Administration about the NECEC, specifically the Administration’s promising to “push it right through” the permitting process.
 Maine people deserve a fair, science-based review, not a rush to judgment that benefits two foreign-owned companies.

-This proposed transmission line seems like a bad deal for Maine.
-A company that has consistently and aggressively opposed clean energy policy in Maine for decades (Central Maine Power) now wants to build a transmission line through our state to provide Canadian power of unknown origin to Massachusetts.
+This proposed transmission line is a bad deal for Maine.
+A company that has consistently and aggressively opposed clean energy policy in Maine for decades (Central Maine Power) now wants to build a transmission line through our state to provide Canadian power with no verifiable climate benefits to Massachusetts but verifiable harm to Maine's environment and renewable energy industry.
 We can do better.